sjbennett123/polarlarp/content/current_writeups/ritual_of_fire/the_ritual.md

 ---
-title: the ritual to summon the fire drakes
+title: The Ritual to Summon the Fire Drakes
 ---

 All the orcs chant in a call and response then each orc pulls a "straw" from the shamans hand the one who draws the short straw is sacrificed as part of the ritual.